andrewwong97/substrate-builder/README.md

 I am building a tool to help solve a domain-specfic workflow problem for direct printing on substrates (phone cases, t-shirts, cups, and mugs).

 This is really just a stripped down Photoshop, with quality-of-life (QoL) features to directly assist with this workflow.
 It is intended to specifically excel when embedded into e-commerce CMS to allow for user-orchestrated customization of product designs.
-For all self orchestrated workflows (i.e. bulk printing via Photoshop), this might not be the tool for you.
+For all self orchestrated workflows (i.e. bulk printing via Photoshop), this might not be the most effective tool.

 # Changelog, in pictures